Laos27/nosql-challenge/README.md

 4. How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

 **Note**
-"NoSQL_setup_starter.ipnyb" is not opening; however, if you download the raw file will show you all the code.
+"NoSQL_setup_starter.ipnyb" is not opening the preview in here; however, if you download the raw file will show you all the code.